 I identify as an African-American or Black American.
-My mother’s side of the family is from Mississippi and my father’s side of the family is from Mississippi as well and Louisiana.
+My mother’s side of the family is from Mississippi and my father’s side of the family is from Mississippi and Louisiana.

 Other than that, I don’t know that much about my family history.
 Thanks, slavery 🙂

 “Black” is a very nuanced and diverse diaspora of people.
-In your eyes, what is the different between “Black” and African-American?
+In your eyes, what is the difference between “Black” and African-American?

 To me, the term “Black” is an umbrella term.
 It encompasses all who have African heritage.

-I completely agree, and you make a great point.
-So, what do you look for when you say you explore Blackness and the space it occupies?
+I completely agree and you make a great point.
+So, what do you look for when you say you are exploring Blackness and the space it occupies?
 In which country did you first find yourself doing this?

 Japan was the first country I visited that made me want to understand blackness around the world.

 I love your objective analyses of the interpretation of Black culture!
 Do you have any other countries that you found Blackness particularly interesting in?
-Perhaps in terms of how black people’s acceptance/not accepted, how much their culture has incorporated Blackness, and the other social measurements you mentioned.
+Perhaps in terms of how black people are accepted/not accepted, how much their culture has incorporated Blackness, and the other social measurements you mentioned.

 Two come to mine: Argentina, and Australia.